MileHacker Logo

 • The America the Beautiful Pass is excellent for national park visits, including Grand Canyon, Walnut Canyon, Wupatki, and Sunset Crater Volcano.

-• Inquire with Discover Flagstaff regarding city-specific discount permits or bundles.
+• Inquire with Discover Flagstaff regarding city-specific discount passes or bundles.

-• Search for visitor guides with coupons or local promotional offers.
+• Search for guides for visitors with coupons or local promotional offers.

 • Some local businesses may offer special discounts for students or seniors.